Michael Parry Mazur Library

 Michael Parry Mazur graduated from Northwestern University in Evanston, Illinois and the Massachusetts Institute of Technology, in Cambridge, Massachusetts, where he earned a Ph.D. in economics.
 He was a staff economist at the Office of Management and Budget (OMB) in Washington, DC serving under Presidents Jimmy Carter and Ronald Reagan.
 Dr. Mazur passed away in 1987.
 For a more complete bio, click here.

-About The Heartland Institute
+Donate Your Books to The Heartland Institute

 In this digital era it is easy to imagine that all the information a researcher might need is available online.
 This is not true.